OSCC-Project/iMap/README.md

 ---
 ## **Regression**
-for more details, please refer to the README.md file under path test/main_test/README.md
+for more details, please refer to the README.md file under path regression/main_test/README.md

----
-## **Daily Build**
-We use [Jenkins](https://www.jenkins.io/doc/book/installing/) for auto daily build and regression.

 ---
 ## **LICENSE**